telerik/maui-docs/controls/datagrid/grouping/grouping-ui.md

 **Telerik UI for .NET MAUI DataGrid** provides a built-in grouping functionality, which allows the user to easy group the data by one or more columns.

 The **DataGrid Grouping UI** exposes the `DataGridServicePanel` view which contains the `DataGridGroupingPanel` in itself.
-To group data the user has to drag the desired column header to the `DataGridGroupingPanel` located at the top of the DataGrid.
+To group data, the user has to drag the desired column header to the `DataGridGroupingPanel` located at the top of the DataGrid.

 > The user can drag more than one column into the panel.